 Tips For Staying Active Without Pain

 Staying active while minimizing injury and wear and tear on your joints requires a certain amount of discipline and an exercise program that’s easy to follow with activities you enjoy.
-Consulting a health professional and working with a fitness and nutrition coach can set you on the right track to health, but to help you get started, here are a few pointers to staying active without pain.
+Consulting a health professional and working with a fitness and nutrition coach can set you on the right track to health, but to help you get started, here are a few pointers to help you stay active without pain.

 How to stay active while minimizing pain and injury to your joints